Transforming Minnesota's Public Health System

 The funded applicant will be legally responsible for assuring implementation of the work plan and compliance with all applicable state requirements including worker's compensation insurance, nondiscrimination, data privacy, budget compliance, and reporting.

 Applicants are required to submit a budget estimate for the first year of the project.
-Instructions are embedded into this REDCap form.
+Instructions are embedded into the REDCap form Regional Data Model Application.
 Grant recipients will be required to submit an annual budget estimate for each year of the grant agreement.
 Budgets, like workplans, can be adjusted throughout the course of the project.

 Grantees will need to provide information about proposed subcontracts in accordance with the Financial Guide for MDH Grants to community health boards.